Brown Marmorated Stink Bugs in Wisconsin

 Commonly attracted to the sunny exterior walls of homes and other structures and can be found in these locations.

 As common home invaders, stink bugs may seem to continuously appear.
-By releasing an aggregation pheromone which attracts other stink bugs to the area, the brown marmorated stink bug remains a persistent pest.
+By releasing an aggregation pheromone that attracts other stink bugs to the area, the brown marmorated stink bug remains a persistent pest.

 Once stink bugs make their way indoors, there is little that can be done beyond vacuuming them up, thus preventive measures are strongly recommended.